ryzenpay/ownitall/README.md

 When doing this, read every TOS as you are using them at the risk of your own youtube account
 ## Local
 the current format to importing your local music library is currently strict
-    - if you have a "liked songs" folder, name it "liked songs"
+    - if you have a "liked songs" folder, name it "liked songs"  (can be changed in settings)
     - if all songs in folder have the same "album" metadata, that folder becomes an album
         - default is playlist
-    - cover image of an album needs to be a file called "<ALBUM NAME>.png" in the folder
+    - cover image of an and playlist album needs to be a file called "`<playlist/album name>`.png" in the folder
-    - "loose" songs in the music library folder (root of folder) are added to "liked songs"

 # Gradle and compiling